BerriAI/litellm/docs/my-website/docs/proxy_api.md

-# Supported Models via API
+# 🔑 LiteLLM Keys (Access Claude-2, Llama2-70b, etc.)

 Use this if you're trying to add support for new LLMs and need access for testing.
-We provide a free $10 key for testing all providers on LiteLLM:
+We provide a free $10 community-key for testing all providers on LiteLLM:

-## usage
+## usage (community-key)

 ```python
 from litellm import completion